mdn/content/files/en-us/web/css/@page/index.md

 {{CSSRef}}

-The **`@page`** at-rule is a CSS at-rule used to modify different aspects of a printed pages.
-It targets and modifies the page's dimensions, page orientation, and margins.
-The **`@page`** at-rule can be used to target all pages in a print-out, or even specific ones using its various pseudo-classes.
+The **`@page`** at-rule is a CSS at-rule used to modify different aspects of printed pages.
+It targets and modifies the page's dimensions, orientation, and margins.
+The `@page` at-rule can be used to target all pages in a print-out or a subset using its various pseudo-classes.

 ## Syntax